-Professional guide, travel in an air-conditioned mini-bus vehicle for 6 days, all meals (as listed on itineraries), camping equipment and fees, all bedding, reference books, drinking water (please provide your own bottle) and park entry fee.
-Accommodation in Alice Springs is made up of either dorm or budget ensuite (Twin/Single) rooms.
+Professional tour guide, travel in an air-conditioned minibus, all meals (as listed on itineraries), camping equipment and fees, reference books, pillow, drinking water (please provide your own bottle) and park entry fee.

 What you need to bring:

-Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (if you prefer to use your own), toiletries, swim wear, towel, camera, comfortable and casual clothing.
+Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (or can be hired for $20), toiletries, swim wear, towel, camera, comfortable and casual clothing.

 - Itinerary may change due to cultural reasons, seasonal changes, operational logistics and accessibility.